robfatland/costnotify/README.md

+***Status: This is a re-build of an earlier solution.
+The software is in development (13-AUG-2019) and not yet stable, not yet useful.***

 # costnotify

 We build an AWS lambda function *costnotify* that produces a cost breakdown for the parent account.
 This breakdown is sent